How to Create Web Resumes to Get Work Teaching English Abroad

 Process the photo and have it converted to a JPEG file; use a digital camera or have the photo developer put the picture on a CD.

-Next, go to www.flickr.com.
-Flickr is a website that hosts pictures for free.
-Click on "Sign Up Now" and open an account.
-Once signed up and signed in, click on "Upload Photos".
-Click on the "browse" button and select the file that contains your JPEG photo.
-Then click the "Upload" button.
-Your photo will be uploaded and stored in your Flickr account.
+Next, go to Flickr, or some other website that hosts pictures for free.
+Open an account and may then upload photos.
+Use the "browse" button and select the file that contains your photo and upload.
+Your photo will be stored in your Flickr account.

 Step 3: Creating the Web Resume

-The next step in the process is to open a free web hosting or blog account.
+The next step in the process is to open a free web hosting or blog account such as WordPress.
 Go to the site and sign up for an account.
-Use your full name as the name of your "blog".
+Use your full name as the name of your "blog."

-Once the account is open, select "Create a new post".
-Your first post will be titled: "Why I Want to Work In (Japan/Korea/Turkey/Etc.)".
+Once the account is open, create a new post.
+Your first post will be titled: "Why I Want to Work In (Japan/Korea/Turkey/Etc.)."
 Almost every TESOL employer will ask this question, so its a great idea to answer it up front, on your website.
 When answering, stress your interest in the culture and in travel in general.
-While you may be hoping to save big chunks of money, this is not the place to mention that.
+While you may be hoping to save big chunks of money, this is not the place to mention that goal.
 Try to convey that you are open, curious, personable, and flexible.
 If you have a connection with the country (martial arts training, an interest in their films, etc.) mention it.
 Spell check the entry and then post it.

 Go to sdkrashen.com.
 This site will give a general overview of the "natural approach" for inexperienced teachers.
 You don't need to study or memorize the information.
 Just make yourself familiar with the concepts.
 Then write a short post about your desire to teach conversational English in a natural and communicative way.

 To really impress, you can add active links to the resume.
-For example, find the web address for your past employers or universities.
-Highlight the business' name on (on the resume), then click on the globe/link icon.
-Enter the web address in the pop up box.
-The name will become an active link.
+For example, find the web address for your past employers or universities and link them in post using the blog editor.
 Potential employers can then click the link and read more about your university or past jobs.

 Now its time to add your photo to the top of the web resume.
 Log in to your Flickr account.
 Choose "Your photos".
 Next, click on the photo you wish to use.
 A large version of the photo will appear, with a small menu to the left of it.
 On the menu, choose "All sizes".
 Under the Available Sizes menu, choose "small".